DivanDesign/EvolutionCMS.snippets.ddStartSnippet/README.md

 ### Output parameters

 * `outputterParams`
-	* Desctription: Parameters to be passed to the specified outputter.
+	* Description: Parameters to be passed to the specified outputter.
 	* Valid values:
 		* `stringJsonObject` — as [JSON](https://en.wikipedia.org/wiki/JSON)
 		* `stringHjsonObject` — as [HJSON](https://hjson.github.io/)